Particular/GitHubReleaseNotes/README.md

 GitHubReleaseNotes
 ====================

+**This project is no longer maintained.
+Consider using https://github.com/GitTools/GitReleaseManager instead**

 Generates release notes for a milestone in a GitHub repo based on issues associated with the milestone.

 ### Conventions